-Even though I feel that I know a great deal about how to market my online businesses today.
+Even though I feel that I know a great deal about how to market my own business online now.
 I'm still learning every single day.

-Every day's a school day in the digital marketing world.
-So don't feel as if you've got to learn everything in one go.
-It's neither practical or even possible.
+Every day's a school day in the digital marketing world, so don't feel as if you've got to learn everything in one go.
+It's not practical or possible.

-So, one of the questions I get asked a lot as a "web designer" driven by inbound marketing, is this one -
+So, one of the questions I get asked a lot as a growth-driven web designer is -

-Do I actually need to learn digital marketing, or can I just build a website and wait for people to find it in Google, like most people often do?
+Do I actually need to learn digital marketing, or can I just build a website and wait for people to find it on Google like most people often do?

 And yes, I know what you're thinking -

-But Fabrizio, everyone knows how to use the internet to market their business, it's 2020, for heaven's sake.
+But Fabrizio, everyone knows how to use the internet to market their business, it's 2022, for heaven's sake.
 Who doesn't know how to send an email or post a link on Facebook?

-Even something as simple as creating a Facebook business page, or setting email marketing.
-These were far too complicated for a lot of the folks that I've worked with.
+Even something as simple as creating a Facebook business page, or setting up email marketing.
+These can be quite complicated for a lot of folks.

-But if you're a marketer reading this, sure, it might be easy for you and me.
-As online business owners, we spend most of our time online.
-We're savvy enough to know a thing or two about how digital marketing works.
+But if you're a marketer reading this, sure, it might be easy for you and me as online business owners and marketers.
+We spend most of our time online.
+We're wise enough to know a thing or two about how digital marketing works.

-But, to assume that every other business owner knows about running a website.
-Or how to use social media, and how to launch email campaigns.
+But, to assume that every other business owner knows about running a website works.
+Or how to use social media to increase brand awareness, and how to launch high-converting email campaigns.
 Or how to do PPC, and all the rest of it, for me that's shallow thinking.

-I actually thought the same thing once too.
+I actually thought the same thing too once.
 That everyone knew how to do this digital marketing stuff.
-I was wrong.
+Boy was I wrong.

 There are thousands of small business owners who have no idea where to start when it comes to online marketing.